RichardByrne95/CI-MS4-TuckIn/README.md

         -   When adding a menu item to the bag, users can adjust the quantity of the item up to 15 and no less than 1.

-        -   While users can currently add more than 15 of a particular food item to their bag by adding the food multiple times, the bag page will not allow the user to proceed unless the quantity of each food item is less that or equal to 15.
+        -   While users can currently add more than 15 of a particular food item to their bag by adding the food multiple times, the bag page will not allow the user to proceed unless the quantity of each food item is less than or equal to 15.

     3. View items in my bag to be ordered.

-        -   The bag icon in the navbar bring users to the bag page where they can preview their order and make changes to food items and quantities if necessary.
+        -   The bag icon in the navbar brings users to the bag page where they can preview their order and make changes to food items and quantities if necessary.

         <img src="https://github.com/RichardByrne95/CI-MS4-TuckIn/blob/main/readme_images/nav_header.PNG?raw=true">